Indian Monsoon Current

 The Indian Monsoon Current refers to the seasonally varying ocean current regime found in the tropical regions of the northern Indian Ocean.
 During winter, the flow of the upper ocean is directed westward from near the Indonesian Archipelago to the Arabian Sea.
 During the summer, the direction reverses, with eastward flow extending from Somalia into the Bay of Bengal.
 These variations are due to changes in the wind stress associated with the Indian monsoon.
 The seasonally reversing open ocean currents that pass south of India are referred to as the Winter Monsoon Current and the Summer Monsoon Current (alternately, the Northeast Monsoon Current and the Southwest Monsoon Current).
-The Somali Current, which is strongly linked to the Indian monsoon, is also discussed in this article.
+The cold Somali Current, which is strongly linked to the Indian monsoon, is also discussed in this article.

 Overview

 Historical perspective

 Although Mariners have been aware of the existence of the Monsoon current for nearly one thousand years, a detailed understanding did not emerge until after the International Indian Ocean Expedition of the 1960s.
 The World Ocean Circulation Experiment of the mid 1990s permitted detailed measurement of these currents through an extensive field campaign.